Family seeks justice as 16-year old Henderson crash victim is laid to rest

 Hargrove called on people to take responsibility for their actions and vowed to be at Taylor's court appearances.

 "I'm not going to let this go," he said.
-"I'm definitely going to get justice, not only or my daughter, but for the other teenagers that were in that vehicle, that are suffering right now.
+"I'm definitely going to get justice, not only for my daughter but for the other teenagers that were in that vehicle, that are suffering right now.
 It's not only about my daughter, but other families that are crushed as well."

 Hargrove said Taylor's pending charges, and SHP's determination that he was under the influence during Saturday morning's crash, added to their pain.